Exabyte-io/documentation/docs/materials-designer/3d-editor/3d-editor-actions/move-rotate-atoms.md

-# Rotate or Translate Atoms
+# Rotate, Translate or Scale Crystal Structure

-## Toggle Rotate / Translate
+## Toggle Option

-Enabling the "Rotate / Translate" features, accessible via the corresponding buttons within the ["Footer" Menu](../edit.md#2.-footer-menu) of the main 3D editor interface, displays a set of coordinate axes alongside the structure being currently inspected.
-Depending on whether the `Translate` or `Rotate` option is selected, the resulting reference system will consist in Cartesian or Spherical coordinates respectively.
-In this way, the entirety of the crystal structure under investigation can be shifted in different ways, as described in what follows.
+Enabling the "Rotate / Translate / Scale" features, accessible via the corresponding buttons within the ["Footer" Menu](../edit.md#2.-footer-menu) of the main 3D editor interface, displays a set of coordinate axes alongside the structure being currently inspected.
+Depending on whether the `Translate`/`Scale` or `Rotate` option is selected, the resulting reference system will consist in Cartesian or Spherical coordinates respectively.
+In this way, the object component of the crystal structure, which has been selected under the ["Scene" sidebar list](../edit.md#3.-scene), can be shifted or modified in different ways, as described in what follows.

 ## Translation